 Counties, cities and towns all over Washington connect with Commerce for resources, funding and services to help them grow.
 From water systems and other public infrastructure to sustainable growth planning and economic development, we provide or guide communities to the support they need to succeed.

 The Washington State Department of Commerce provides local governments, nonprofits and community action agencies with the tools they need to ensure that everyone is housed in their communities.
 Our work ranges from capital programs for increasing affordable housing stock to programs that prevent families from becoming homeless.

-Weatherization programs for businesses and homeowners, grants to make public buildings more energy efficient, funding for groundbreaking clean tech R&D…these are just some of the ways Commerce is helping secure Washington State’s clean energy future.
+Weatherization programs for businesses and homeowners, grants to make public buildings more energy efficient, funding for groundbreaking clean tech R&D … These are just some of the ways Commerce is helping secure Washington’s clean energy future.